 GLA also invites you to Ghana, where you’ll teach children in a village primary school or orphanage, make bricks for construction of new facilities, and play soccer and other team games and sports with the kids.
 You’ll also learn about Ghanaian culture through workshops in cloth dyeing, drumming, and local Ewe or Krobo language - and you’ll have the opportunity to meet with local tribe members and chiefs to learn about religion, social construction, and much more.

 During the adventure portion of your trip to Ghana, you may have the chance to explore mountains, hike waterfalls, and explore outdoor markets.
 This 21-day summer trip costs $4,999, and is an amazing way to spend your summer break.
 Click here to learn more and to sign up!

-Founded in 1984, Raleigh International offers volunteer programs for youth and young adults in Nepal, Nicaragua, Costa Rica, and Tanzania.
+Founded in 1984, Raleigh International offers volunteer abroad programs for youth and young adults in Nepal, Nicaragua, Costa Rica, and Tanzania.
 Programs focus on clean water and hygiene, sustainable use of natural resources, and community building.
 So far, 400,000 youth volunteers have traveled with Raleigh International, with another 800 expected to sign up this year.

 With a commitment to youth leadership and engagement, Raleigh International helped design and currently holds the BS8848 Safety Standard for organizing and managing visits, fieldwork, expeditions, and adventurous activities outside of the UK.
 If you’re in high school or college, taking a gap year, or recently graduated and looking for a way to make a difference, Raleigh International offers a wide variety of volunteer projects with a real impact led by multicultural and multinational teams.